Post: EU AI Act Compliance for HR: Why It’s an Architecture Problem, Not a Legal One

 Step 2: Assign risk tiers.
 Against the Act’s criteria, classify each tool as prohibited, high-risk, or limited-risk/minimal-risk.
 Anything touching candidate selection, performance evaluation, task allocation, or workforce management decisions is a presumptive high-risk candidate until proven otherwise.

 Step 3: Audit existing workflows for the four compliance properties.
-For each high-risk tool, assess whether your current workflows produce: (a) logged AI outputs with input provenance, (b) assigned human reviewer before decision effect, (c) logged human override capability, (d) retrievable end-to-end decision record.
+For each high-risk tool, assess whether your current workflows produce: (a) logged AI outputs with input provenance, (b) an assigned human reviewer before decision effect, (c) logged human override capability, (d) a retrievable end-to-end decision record.
 Document every gap.

 Step 6: Implement candidate and employee transparency notices.
 Update job application flows, employee handbooks, and onboarding documentation to disclose which decisions are informed by AI systems and what the human review process is.
 This is both a legal requirement and a trust-building measure that improves candidate experience.